Mataz

 The dough, which is made by mixing flour and warm water, sometimes with an egg, is rolled flat and then cut into squares with a knife or circles using a cup or drinking glass.
-It may be stuffed with mashed potatoes and fried onions.
+It may be stuffed with mashed potatoes and fried onions, and can be seasoned with chili pepper.
 Typically, these dumplings also consist (singularly or in combinations) of a spiced meat mixture, usually lamb or ground beef, with greens, sauerkraut, and onions, put in a dough wrapper, either boiled or steamed.
 Mushrooms or cheese may be used in place of meat.

 Closely related to halušky and pierogi (varenyky), psyhaluje may be served with a topping, such as melted butter, fried onion, or combinations of these ingredients.
 Sour cream and yoghurt are non-traditional options.